bartol/bartol.dev/notes/git.md

 ## Bisect

-	$ git bisect start
+	$ git bisect start <bad-commit> <good-commit>

+test if bug is present and run:

+	$ git bisect good

+or

 	$ git bisect bad

-checkout to commit far away in the history that passes the test script:

-	$ git checkout <commit-hash>
-	$ git bisect good
+automated way:

-	$ git bisect run <command>
+	$ git bisect run <script>

-if `<command>` returns 0 bisect will make commit good and if it returns between 1 and 127 bisect will make commit bad until it finds first bad commit
+if script returns 0 exit code bisect will make commit good and if it returns between 1 and 127 bisect will make commit bad until it finds first bad commit

 return to original HEAD: